LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 The pips for the slides have active and inactive colours, these communicate visual information.
 The widget I am looking at now has three slides, I can look at the pips as someone with relatively decent sight and determine that I am viewing slide 2 of three.
 This is a fail as a wispy grey colour (#D5D5DC) has been used for the inactive pips against the white (#FFF) background, and there is a contrast ratio of just 1.46:1.
 Again, at a minimum this must be 3:1

+#### Solution

+A darker border with a minimum contrast of 3:1 against both the white background and the wispy grey pip colour will be sufficient.
+This will create to visually distinctive shapes, a circle for the current slide and rings for the inactive slides.

 ### 1.1.1 Non-text Content (A)

-The pips for the slides communicate visual information, that information is not available in text or as a text alternative, such as ARIA
+The pips for the slides communicate visual information, that information is not available in text or as a text alternative, such as ARIA.

+#### Solution

+I would not necessarily expect the pips themselves to have a role and accessible name, as they are not interactive, but they are there, they do communicate something, so the slide number of number of slides should be available somewhere within the slides.
+We'll pick this up at the end, as most of the issues can be resolved by using an "acceptable" carousle pattern.

 ### 1.3.1 Info and Relationships (A)

 There are a number of issues that fail this checkpoint, I'll list them, first:

-* The pips are not programmatically associated to the main slider
+* The pips are not programmatically associated to the main slider or there is no alternative that communicates the same information
 * The main slider does not programmatically group the slides
 * The Previous and Next buttons are not programmatically related to the slides

+#### Solution

+We'll pick this up at the end, as most of the issues can be resolved by using an "acceptable" carousel pattern.

 ### 1.3.2 Meaningful Sequence (A)